Tillered Docs

 Handshake failures

-Connection Refused
+Connection refused

 Error: handshake failed: connection refused

-Connection Timeout
+Connection timeout

 Error: handshake failed: connection timeout

-License Mismatch
+License mismatch

 Error: handshake failed: license mismatch

-arctic license show
+arctic license status

-# On remote agent
+# Remote agent

-arctic license show --url http://REMOTE_IP:8080
+arctic license status --url http://REMOTE_IP:8080

-Invalid Signature
+Invalid signature

 Error: handshake failed: invalid signature